 Aguinaldo is a mandatory year-end bonus equal to 15 days of salary, typically distributed in December.
 For a $60,000 annual salary, budget approximately $2,466 for this benefit.

-An Employer of Record (EOR) is a third-party company that legally employs your engineers in Mexico while you manage their day-to-day work.
-Platform-first global EOR providers charge $599-$699 monthly per employee as of 2026.
+Platform-first global providers charge $599–$699 monthly per professional as of 2026.
 This fee covers payroll processing, compliance management, benefits administration, and employment liability.

-Contractor management starts around $49 per month for companies hiring independent contractors rather than full-time employees.
+Contractor management starts around $49 per month for companies engaging independent contractors rather than full-time professionals.
 This lower-cost option works for project-based engagements but sacrifices retention and cultural integration.

-Some EOR providers charge foreign exchange fees of 2-10% for currency conversion.
-Clarify whether your EOR quotes include FX costs or if they're added at payment time.
-For a detailed comparison of EOR services across Latin America, see our comprehensive provider analysis.
+Some providers charge foreign exchange fees of 2–10% for currency conversion.
+Clarify whether your COR or EOR quotes include FX costs or if they're added at payment time.
+For a detailed comparison of COR and EOR services across Latin America, see our comprehensive provider analysis.

 Total monthly cost calculator example

 Annually, this translates to $81,588 in fully loaded costs.
-Compare this to a US software engineer's $248,000 first-year cost including recruitment, equipment, training, and benefits.
+Compare this to a US software engineer's ~$160,000 fully loaded first-year cost including recruitment, equipment, training, and benefits.

-For teams under 20 engineers, EOR makes financial sense.
-Establishing your own entity costs $8,000-$9,000 monthly before hiring a single person, requiring dedicated HR and accounting staff.
+For teams under 20 engineers, COR or EOR makes financial sense.
+Establishing your own entity costs $8,000–$9,000 monthly before hiring a single person, requiring dedicated HR and accounting staff.

 | Cost Component | Monthly Amount | Annual Amount |